 No child or staff person will be admitted into the center who is suspected of having a contagious disease.
-Bus Monitors will observe children daily before getting on the bus for signs and symptoms of illnesses.
+Teachers will complete health checks for each child entering the classrooms.
 If the child appears ill, the parent will be requested to keep the child at home and seek medical attention as needed.

 If it is suspected during the day that a child or staff person has a contagious disease, the child will be taken to the sick area.
 The parent will be called to come and get the child.
-The staff person will be sent home until it can be determined if the staff person is not contagious.
+If the parent cannot be reached, the emergency contact person will be called to pick up the sick child.
+Every effort will be made to ensure that a responsible adult is contacted to care for the sick the child.

 Parents shall be notified if there is an epidemic of a contagious disease at their child's center.
 A note will be sent home immediately giving you the necessary precautions for you and your child.
-The centers are not equipped to care for children or staff while they are contagious.

-The child or staff person will not be allowed to return to the center until the disease has run its course and the person's physician sends a note stating that the child is no longer contagious.
-Some of the contagious diseases are, but not limited to: Ring Worm, Chicken Pox, Conjunctivitis (pink eye), Impetigo, Measles, Head Lice,Infectious Diarrhea, Hepatitis, Whooping Cough and Strep Throat.
+Children will not be allowed to return to the center until the disease or illness has run its course and the physician provides a note stating that the child is no longer contagious.
+Some of the contagious diseases are, but not limited to: Ring Worm, Chicken Pox, Conjunctivitis (pink eye), Impetigo, Measles, Head Lice,Infectious Diarrhea, Hepatitis, Whooping Cough, Strep Throat, and COVID -19.